renan-peres/website/src/iframe-viewer.md

 ></iframe>
 ```

+Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.

 The key changes are:
-1. Changed `testInput` to `iframeCode` for clarity
-2. Used Observable's `Inputs.textarea()` instead of raw HTML
-3. Fixed the template literal syntax in the display section
-4. Changed the way we reference the input in the preview section

-Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.​​​​​​​​​​​​​​​​
+1. Used a plain HTML structure with a textarea input
+2. Added real-time preview updating
+3. Improved styling and layout
+4. Separated the JavaScript logic into its own code block
+5. Made the preview update automatically as you type​​​​​​​​​​​​​​​​